 Whenever an employee joins a company, they are usually required to disclose a variety of personal details for the purposes of workplace records.
 In many cases, this data is taken for the employee’s safety, with details such as family contact numbers and health condition information allowing employers to act appropriately in the event of an emergency.
-However, holding such sensitive information can mean many risks for employees if it becomes exposed.
+However, holding such sensitive information can pose many risks to employees if it becomes exposed.
 In fact, if they have poor data protection measures, companies risk making their employees vulnerable to workplace discrimination from a data breach if something happens.

 Employers have a legal obligation to protect the information of their employees, so they can be held liable when a data breach does occur.
 We aim to bring victims of data breaches the justice they deserve, so contact us for advice if your personal information has been exposed in your place of work.